The Dorset Cancer Care Foundation

 Based on DCCF's publicly available guidance:

-1. Clear Cancer Connection: The charity requires “justification for financial need” and emphasizes that “financial hardship must be directly caused by cancer.”
+1. Clear Cancer Connection: The charity requires “justification for financial need” and emphasises that “financial hardship must be directly caused by cancer.”
 Applications should clearly demonstrate how cancer diagnosis/treatment has created the specific financial need.

 1. Dorset Residency: Must be a resident of Dorset County.
 This is a strict eligibility requirement.